awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

 ## Overview

-This Kustomize Manifest can be used to deploy Kubeflow Pipelines and Katib with RDS and S3.
+This Kustomize Manifest can be used to deploy Kubeflow Pipelines (KFP) and Katib with RDS and S3.

 ### RDS